CIHR – Institute of Cancer Research: Early Career Investigator Award

 - A confidential letter of nomination from the nominator.

-- Two letters of support from other individuals to whom the nominee is known, also specifying why the nominee meets the award description above (supporters need not be CAPO members).
+- One letter of support from other individuals to whom the nominee is known, also specifying why the nominee meets the award description above (supporters need not be CAPO members).

 - Complete curriculum vitae, with details of specific termination dates of degrees and post-graduate training.